Encourage deep thinking with these fifth grade writing prompts that provide 5th graders with plenty of interesting ideas to write about.

 7. Explain whether or not you believe recess is important for fifth graders.

-11. Compare and contrast fifth grade to fourth grade.
-Be specific.
+11. Compare and contrast two grade levels.

 13. Explain how you would solve a problem in your community.

 15. Write about something you worked hard to learn.